What Do I Do If I Damage My Dentures Irvine, CA

 Many patients find dentures excellent replacements for natural teeth.
 Over time, however, they may need to be adjusted or remade from normal wear.
 Dental professionals advise patients against fixing dentures themselves because they could damage the denture beyond repair.

-At Sedation and Implant Dentistry Irvine, we can help you with fixing dentures in Irvine and the surrounding area.
+At Total Care Implant Dentistry, we can help you with fixing dentures in Irvine and the surrounding area.
 Unfortunately, accidents happen, and dentures can get damaged.
 This may not only be uncomfortable but also cause injury to your mouth.
 We may be able to help.
 Call us at (949) 258-9682 to schedule an appointment today.

 How Dentures Get Damaged